ganbuan/CyberNotebook/README.md

 + <i>Encryption</i> - process of converting plaintext into ciphertext using a cipher and a key
 + <i>Decryption</i> - reverse process of encryption, converting ciphertext back into plaintext using a cipher and a key

+The two main categories of encryption:
+1. <i>Symmetric</i> - uses the same key to encrypt and decrypt data; also known as <i>private key cryptography</i> (e.g. DES, 3DES, AES)
+2. <i>Asymmetric</i> - uses a pair of keys, one to encrypt (i.e. the public key) and the other to decrypt (i.e. the private key)

 ### RSA
 <i>RSA</i> is a public-key encryption algorithm.
 It is based on factoring large numbers.
+RSA is used for digital signtaures, key transport, and authentication (i.e. proves the identity of the person you are talking to via digital signing)

 The main variables to know include:
 + <i>p</i> and <i>q</i> are large prime numbers